-Concentration of market risk

-We derive a substantial portion of our revenue from providing services to tax-advantaged healthcare account holders.
+Concentration of market risk.
+We derive a substantial portion of our revenue from providing services to taxadvantaged healthcare account holders.
 A significant downturn in this market or changes in state and/or federal laws impacting the preferential tax treatment of healthcare accounts such as HSAs could have a material adverse effect on our results of operations.
-During the years ended January 31, 2017, 2016, and 2015, no one customer accounted for greater than 10% of our total revenue.
+During the years ended January 31, 2018, 2017, and 2016, no one customer accounted for greater than 10% of our total revenue.
+We monitor market and regulatory changes regularly and make adjustments to our business if necessary.